-I started writing this after talking with my friend Ron as he drove through Nebraska.
-I quoted him a James McMurtry song: “Out here in the middle where the buffalo roam/we're putting up towers for your cell phones.”
-If you don’t know how that sounds and you can’t place it in the context of its … Continue reading Out Here in the Middle
+While talking with my friend Ron as he drove through Nebraska, I quoted him a James McMurtry song: “Out here in the middle where the buffalo roam/we're putting up towers for your cell phones.”
+If you don’t know how that sounds and can't place it within his critique of politics in "flyover country," stop what … Continue reading Out Here in the Middle

 While studying rural communities that face poverty, shocking rates of cancer, and poisoned fishing waters from industrial pollution, sociologist Arlie Hochschild learned about a disturbing money making scheme.
-A “waste-to-energy conversion” company wanted to build plants that burn highly toxic and noxious smelling waste—representing “locally undesirable land use.”
-This corporation paid half a million dollars … Continue reading The “Least Resistant Personality Profile” and Factory Farms
+A “waste-to-energy conversion” company wanted to build plants that burn highly toxic and noxious smelling waste—what they called “locally undesirable land use.”
+The corporation paid half a … Continue reading The “Least Resistant Personality Profile” and Factory Farms

 The Arlie Hochschild book that I have been pondering includes passages about the Areno family, whose formerly lovely and ecologically rich land—which sustained them both with beauty and food—was turned into a poisoned wasteland by industrial pollution.
 They talk of their role as “rememberers,” or witnesses to how it used to be.
 Interestingly, they do this … Continue reading Remembering

 Empathy Walls: Understanding Oppressed People Who Love Trump

 There isn’t much point in sending readers of this little blog to Reading Religion, the American Academy of Religion’s review portal—I wish I could send traffic the other way—but I want to link to a review I recently published there, on Arlie Russell Hochschild’s book, Strangers in Their Own Land.
 The review boils down my … Continue reading Empathy Walls: Understanding Oppressed People Who Love Trump

 “Resisting,” Talking to Republicans, and Recalling Trump’s Actual Mandate—At the Same Time!